emsifa/Block/README.md

 If the key exists, it will return that value, and if not it will return default value (NULL).

-For example in master view above, if you don't pass `title` key in array, it will show an error undefined variable title.
+For example in master view above, if you not set `title` in array, it will show an error undefined variable title.
 So instead using `isset` like this

 ```php